WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-* New section to add content before and after the post content, Enhanced link tracking for Google Analytics, plus some bug fixes
+* Removed Wibiya; Added Tynt; Security and bug fixes

 == Changelog ==

+= 1.0.4 =
+* Added: Support for Tynt
+* Modified: Removed Wibiya
+* Fixed: Potential cross site request forgery in plugin settings page

 = 1.0.3 =
 * Added: new section for adding text / HTML to content of a post